-Welcome to three new End Polio Now Champions joining our District team.
+Welcome to our new End Polio Now Champions

 Rotary’s Campaign to Eradicate Polio Worldwide

 A polio-free India is a magnificent achievement, and it’s Rotary’s achievement,Bruce Aylward, World Health Organisation, Rotary International Convention, Bangkok, 6-9 May 2012.
 Click to see Video Presentation While only older people remember children in callipers with flaccid legs (‘infantile paralysis’) and adults in ‘iron lungs’, it is a depressing reality that unless polio is eradicated globally, a return of such horrors may be only a flight away!

 Poliomyelitis is not hereditary.
 It results from poor hygiene and bad sanitation.
 Of the three strains, each needing a specific vaccine, P1 is the most lethal, but P3 is the most prevalent, while P2 was eradicated in 1999.
 The polio virus enters children’s bodies though contaminated food or water – the faeco-oral route – and multiplies in the throat or intestine.
 From there it passes into the blood stream or sometimes the nervous system, causing paralysis by destroying the nerve cells, which cannot regenerate.
 Over 99% of children have only a mild form of fever and body ache, which may go undetected as the polio virus infection; fewer than 1% of them develop acute flaccid paralysis.

 Infected children excrete the virus in the faeces, which can infect unimmunised children.
 The motivation for Rotary’s polio campaign stemmed from the eradication of smallpox, which like polio was a viral disease for which vaccines already existed.
 Unlike smallpox, polio viruses can survive for long periods outside a human host, especially in sewage.